 Overview

+Osteopathic physicians must be able to understand and apply knowledge and principles related to diversity, equity, and inclusion.
+Osteopathic physicians must reject harmful misconceptions about race, gender, and other characteristics in the application of knowledge.
 Also important to an osteopathic physician’s knowledge competency is the ability to formulate appropriate clinical questions, retrieve evidence to inform patient care, acquire additional and evolving knowledge for lifelong learning, and apply this knowledge for continuous practice improvement.
-Demonstration of the understanding and application of core knowledge is fundamental to the incorporation of new knowledge.
-Continuous quality improvement, however, is primarily addressed in the practice-based learning and improvement domain (Domain 4).

 Required Elements